-A cross-sectional study was conducted involving 90 patients with thyroid diseases who underwent TT at the University Clinical Center of the Republic of Srpska (UCC RS) in Banja Luka 2022-2024.
-Inclusion criteria were that the patients had s thyroid disease not surgically treated until arrival at the center.
+A cross-sectional study was conducted involving 90 patients with thyroid diseases who underwent TT at the University Clinical Center of Republic of Srpska (UCC RS) in Banja Luka between 2022 and 2024.
+Inclusion criteria were that the patients had thyroid diseases which were not surgically treated until arrival at the center.
 Patients under 18 years of age and those without a history of fine-needle aspiration were excluded.
+The research was approved by the Ethics Committee of UCC RS (approval no. 01-19-439-2/24) and complied with the revised ethical guidelines of the Declaration of Helsinki.

-The patients underwent an initial examination.
-Demographic characteristics and medical history were recorded at the Clinic for Endocrine Diseases.
-Indications for surgery were determined by endocrinologists who, based on anamnestic data, clinical examination, ultrasonography of the thyroid gland, laboratory findings in the form of hormonal status and basic laboratory tests, diagnosed one of the thyroid diseases.
+The patients underwent initial examination.
+Demographic characteristics and medical history were taken at the Clinic for Endocrine Diseases.
+Indications for surgery were set by endocrinologists who, based on anamnestic data, clinical examination, ultrasound examination of the thyroid gland, laboratory findings in the form of hormonal status and basic laboratory tests, diagnosed one of the thyroid diseases.
 Following TT, which involved removing all thyroid tissue, calcium, parathyroid hormone (PTH) and FT4 levels were measured at the Clinic for Endocrinology.
-After 48 h, the patients were examined in the phoniatrics office to assess the condition of the vocal folds, and endovideolaryngoscopy was performed to diagnose whether there was proper mobility of both vocal folds or unilateral or bilateral damage to the n. laryngeus recurrens.
+After 48 h the patients were examined in the phoniatrics office to detect the condition of the vocal folds, when endovideolaryngoscopy (EVLS) was performed to diagnose whether there is proper mobility of both vocal folds, or whether there is unilateral or bilateral damage to the n. laryngeus recurrens.

 Data analysis was conducted using SPSS v22.0 (IBM, USA).
 Descriptive statistics are presented as the mean, median and standard deviation.
 Quantitative values are expressed as absolute numbers (n) and percentages (%).
-For analysis of categorical variables, we used the \mathbf{v} I test and Fisher's exact test.
+For analysis of categorical variables, we used the χ^2 -test and Fisher's exact test.
 Depending on the normality of the data distribution, we used the Student's t-test for independent samples or the Mann-Whitney test.
 For dependent variables, we used the t-test for dependent samples or the Wilcoxon test.
 For numerical variables, either Spearman's or Pearson's correlation was used.
 Results were considered significant if p < 0.05.